 "They'll be shooting at a targeted spot, more than likely a tree," Schaber said.

-"As a vegetarian since I was 10 years old, it's always strange to support these types of efforts," Council President Brooke Carlson said.
+"As a vegetarian since I was 10 years old, it's always strange to support these types of efforts," said Council President Brooke Carlson .
 "But also thinking about the public health concerns and others downtown, I appreciate that it's a thoughtful approach."

 This is not the first time Rochester has done battle with avian hordes.
-Minnesota's third-largest city has long had issues with geese, which made their homes year-round in the area for almost a century.
-The city started a geese management plan in 2021 to cut back on goose feces in public parks and paths by removing eggs in nests.
+Minnesota's third-largest city has long had trouble with geese, which made their homes year-round in the area for almost a century.
+The city started a management plan in 2021 to cut back on goose feces in public parks and paths by removing eggs in nests.